 © 2019 by the authors.
 This study investigated the axial compressive performance of six thin-walled concrete-filled steel tube (CFST) square column specimens with steel bar stiffeners and two non-stiffened specimens at constant temperatures of 20 °C, 100 °C, 200 °C, 400 °C, 600 °C and 800 °C. The mechanical properties of the specimens at different temperatures were analyzed in terms of the ultimate bearing capacity, failure mode, and load-displacement curve.
 The experiment results show that at high temperature, even though the mechanical properties of the specimens declined, leading to a decrease of the ultimate bearing capacity, the ductility and deformation capacity of the specimens improved inversely.
 Based on finite element software ABAQUS, numerical models were developed to calculate both temperature and mechanical fields, the results of which were in good agreement with experimental results.
 Then, the stress mechanism of eight specimens was analyzed using established numerical models.
 The analysis results show that with the increase of temperature, the longitudinal stress gradient of the concrete in the specimen column increases while the stress value decreases.
 The lateral restraint of the stiffeners is capable of restraining the steel outer buckling and enhancing the restraint effect on the concrete.

-Yu, Y, Zhang, C, Gu, X & Cui, Y 2019, 'Expansion prediction of alkali aggregate reactivity-affected concrete structures using a hybrid soft computing method', Neural Computing and Applications, vol. 31, no. 12, pp. 8641-8660.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Zhang, C, Gu, X & Cui, Y 2019, 'Expansion prediction of alkali aggregate reactivity-affected concrete structures using a hybrid soft computing method', Neural Computing and Applications, vol. 31, no. 12, pp. 8641-8660.View/Download from: Publisher's site

 © 2018, The Natural Computing Applications Forum.
 The phenomenon of alkali aggregate reactivity (AAR) in concrete structures corresponds to the reaction between aggregates with some ingredients and alkali hydroxide in concretes.
 This AAR could potentially lead to concrete deformation, micro-cracks and eventually wide visible cracks.
 In this study, to predict the expansion of the concrete caused by AAR, a novel hybrid model is proposed based on support vector machine (SVM).
 In the proposed model, the inputs are the aggregate components and concrete age, while the output is the induced expansion in the concrete.
 To improve the generalisation capacity of the proposed model, the enhanced particle swarm optimisation algorithm is employed to select optimal SVM parameters.
 The proposed method is evaluated and compared with other conventional soft computing methods based on the experimental data.
 Finally, the evaluated results endorse the effectiveness of the proposed hybrid model.